acousticrobot/web-16/_posts/2012-01-22-new-site-launching.markdown

 ---
-author: jonathan
-comments: true
 date: 2012-01-22 07:48:20+00:00
 excerpt: jonathangabel.com is now running under WordPress.
 I'm hoping to make this transition as seamless as possible.
-layout: post
 slug: new-site-launching
 title: New Site Launching
 tags: